-The weighted average fair value of options granted was \$2.56 for the year ended December 31, 2022.
+The weighted average fair value of options granted to consultants was \$1.50 and \$2.57 for the years ended December 31, 2023 and 2022, respectively.
 The weighted average fair value of options granted was estimated using the Black-Scholes option-pricing model.